What is a launch vehicle?

 A launch vehicle provides the velocity needed by a spacecraft to escape Earth's gravity and set it on its course for Mars.

 Launch vehicle for this mission

 When mission planners are considering different launch vehicles, what they take into consideration is how much mass each launch vehicle can lift into space.
-This mission uses heritage technologies based on the Mars Science Laboratory mission, which was designed to allow large-mass payloads to reach the surface of Mars safely.
+The Mars 2020 rover mission would use heritage technologies based on the Mars Science Laboratory mission, which was designed to allow large-mass payloads to reach the surface of Mars safely.

 Launch vehicle selection criteria would encompass the final architecture for this mission, including total mass.
 For a sense of overall potential mass, the Mars Science Laboratory mission had a total launch mass, including the intermediate class rocket that lifted it away from Earth, of about 531,000 kilograms (1.17 million pounds).